NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 * No need to have a very concrete project after this day.
 You will determine the feasibility of your questions in the next few days, and you will likely change your question completely.
 That’s how research works!
 * The exploratory work you do in week 1 will culminate in a project proposal on the first project day (peek ahead in this guide at W2D1).

-*Stay tuned for your mentor assignments.
-Once you receive them, reach out to your mentor to set up a first meeting this week.
-Also try to arrange a meeting for W2D1, ideally the second half of the day, when their feedback on your abstract could be useful.*

 ### W1D2
 Continue brainstorming!
 Try to come up with one or a few topics of interest, either by yourselves or directly from the project templates.
 Get your hands dirty by running some of the notebooks provided for your dataset.
 There should be a loading notebook, and there should be some further analysis notebooks interspersed among the project templates.
 Even if you are not using a project template, they are likely to contain useful code to get you started, especially if you are doing a theory project.
 If all you do is run the provided notebooks that’s fine!
 Try to understand what is being plotted and how.
 Pay attention to the code libraries being used, and the way the data is accessed / binned / aligned.
 You will reuse some of these code elements to start doing your own analyses in later days.